 Since Farmington Hills is in Michigan, you can expect to find a lot of people moving in the early fall, late spring, and throughout the summer months.
 Of course, no one wants to move in the wintertime or late fall, but if you can move in your apartment home during the offseason, not only can you potentially save money on movers, you are also more likely to find better move-in specials and more affordable rental rates.

 Ultimately, these are just a few things you can do to ensure that your apartment search goes smoothly.
-In general, deciding to move to Farmington Hills is a great choice because there are ample parks, everyday conveniences, top-rated schools, endless entertainment options, and so much more.
+In general, deciding to move to Farmington Hills MI is a great choice because there are ample parks, everyday conveniences, top-rated schools, endless entertainment options, and so much more.
 That said, if you still need some assistance finding an apartment in the city, then feel free to contact a team member at Botsford Place Terrace Apartments, or you can check out their website for more information.

 Justin Becker ·